Current Page Path

 837 Greene St.

-Shannon Zachary is head of the Department of Preservation and Conservation, which coordinates binding, book repair, and conservation for the University Library.
+Shannon Zachary is head of the Department of Preservation and Conservation, which coordinates preservation, binding, book repair, and conservation for the University Library.
 She also teaches library and archive preservation as an adjunct lecturer in the School of Information.